AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 2. This was to be expected, but I was hoping the WD-40 would have helped.
 You normally apply a thin layer to your tools to prevent oxidation, but I suppose it's not suitable for this application.
 Guess this means I need to expedite getting the next cap built.
 3. For the record, according to the label this is WELD STL - SHT (22GA).
 So, just a 22 gauge sheet of mild weld steel.
 4. OK, taking the whole system home to test it with a sprinkler.
 Fingers crossed...

+***

+### June 26, 2016
+1. Hooked up the sprinkler and let it rain (also mistyped "sprinkler" in the git commit).
+2. Data, on first inspection, looks semi-promising.
+I ran the gauge side by side with the tipping bucket.
+3. The main issue is that the oscillating sprinkler is difficult to work it.
+I'm going to have to break the gears to prevent it from oscillating.